 If you are earning a master’s or doctoral degree, you will also have a hood.
-You will carry this hood on stage with you, where a member of college leadership will place your hood on you.
-When you arrive in student robing, we will instruct you how to properly carry your hood on stage.
+A member of university leadership will place your hood on you when you arrive at the student robing room before the ceremony.

 Absolutely!
 We encourage you to customize your mortarboard.
 We only ask that you remember that commencement is a family event and that customization should be respectful of all people.
 Please also be sure that your decorations will not block the view of the person sitting behind you and will not impair your vision while walking.

 Regalia is required at commencement.
 We strongly encourage you to order your regalia well in advance of your commencement date.
 If you arrive without regalia, we cannot guarantee you will be provided a proper cap and gown.
 A limited supply may be available on the day of the ceremony.

 Latin honors designations are recognized for bachelor's degrees only and are calculated based on a student's cumulative grade point average.

 Students whose degrees were awarded by the eligibility deadline, and who earned Latin honors will be listed with honors in the commencement program.
 Latin honors will show on the diplomas and transcripts of all eligible graduates when the degree is awarded.
 For more information about Latin honors at SUNY Empire, review our Latin honors policy.

 Gold honors cords will be provided for eligible students to wear during the ceremony and can be picked up at student check-in.
 Please direct all Latin honors eligibility questions to firstname.lastname@example.org.

 Red, white, and blue cords will be provided for any active duty, current guard, reservist, and veteran regardless of discharge status.
 You will pick up your cord at student check-in.